Latest posts by Mark Spera (see all)

 9. Podcast Advertising

 Recently, podcast advertising has become an extremely effective way to reach a large audience.
 Because podcasts are usually about a specific topic or at the very least, having a pretty uniform audience, it can be a targeted way to reach your ecommerce audience.

-I’ve noticed a lot of ecommerce companies using podcasts lately, from men’s grooming companies, Harry’s and Dollar Shave Club to food startups, NatureBox and Blue Apron.
+I’ve noticed a lot of ecommerce companies using podcasts lately, from men’s grooming companies, Harry’s and Dollar Shave Club, to mattress companies like Casper, to food startups, NatureBox and Blue Apron.

 If you’re going to pursue podcast advertising for your ecommerce store, keep three things in mind:

 - Speak to the podcast host to explain your unique selling proposition so that the message can be delivered in the best possible way.